History of lesbianism: Latin World

-one who possesses various young women.Although the text goes on to include other unflattering descriptions of a woman who has sex with other women, "the invective against the homosexual woman is much less strident against the homosexual man."
-Kimball adds that the first line of this excerpt "may refer to a woman who violates the sex-role stereotype, or it may have some other reference, at present not yet understood."
+one who possesses various young women.Although the text goes on to include other unflattering descriptions of a woman who has sex with other women, "the invective against the homosexual woman is much less strident against the homosexual man".
+Kimball adds that the first line of this excerpt "may refer to a woman who violates the sex-role stereotype, or it may have some other reference, at present not yet understood".

-Juana Inés de la Cruz (12 November 1648 – 17 April 1695) was a prolific scholar, poet, writer, and protofeminist known for her searing critiques of misogyny.
-She also "addressed to three vicereines more than forty passionate, often playful, love poems."
+Juana Inés de la Cruz (1648–1695) was a prolific scholar, poet, writer, and protofeminist known for her searing critiques of misogyny.
+She also "addressed to three vicereines more than forty passionate, often playful, love poems".
 The romantic nature of these poems has been debated by scholars for decades, but Amanda Powell argues that nonromantic readings of de la Cruz's work stem from historical and modern assumptions of heterosexuality.
 For example, De la Cruz's Redondilla 87, which rapturously extols the qualities of a woman named "Feliciana," could be read in a homoerotic manner.

-Felipa de Souza (1556 – 1600) was a woman who had romantic relationships with other women during the Brazilian colonial era.
-She was accused of sodomy and because of that she fell victim of the Catholic Inquisition.
+Felipa de Souza (1556–1600) was a woman who had romantic relationships with other women during the Brazilian colonial era.
+She was accused of sodomy, which caused her to fall victim to the Catholic Inquisition.

-The existence of lesbian relationship between Anne Bonny and Mary Read is matter of debate.
+Leona Florentino was born in the Philippines during the Spanish colonial regime in 1849.
+She is the mother of Philippine women's literature and the pioneer in Philippine lesbian literature, known for kickstarting her homeland's feminist movement, which also led her to be honored as the mother of feminist literature in the country.